hyphacoop/hypha.coop/README.md

 We auto-deploy `master` branch to [hypha.coop][website] and to the decentralized web with the [Distributed Press][distributed-press].
 (See [`deploy.yml`][actions-conf] for how we use GitHub Actions to auto-deploy.)

-We use HTMLProofer to check the HTML output but it will also fail on links that are no longer exist, requires login, and on dweb.
+We use HTMLProofer to check the HTML output, however it will also fail on links that no longer exist, require a login, or are on the dweb.

 For links that no longer exists we link to an archive on [archive.org](https://archive.org), for links that requires login such as LinkedIn and those on dweb such as IPFS and Hypercore we add `data-proofer-ignore` inside the `<a>` tag to have HTMLProofer ignore checks to that link.